 Joetta Maue is a highly skilled and diversified arts educator, full time artist, curator, and arts writer.

 She has taught at a number of art education centers, universities and colleges and esteemed institutions.
-Including being a guest teaching artist at Gallatin: School of Individualized Study at NYU, the Japan Society in Manhattan & the Isabella Stewart Gardner Museum.
+Including lecturer in Photography at UMASS Amherst, UMASS Boston, and Mount Ida Collage and a Lecturer at the graduate level in Visual Studies at Northeastern University.
+She has also been a guest teaching artist at Gallatin: School of Individualized Study at NYU, Art New England, Arrowmont School of Arts and Crafts, the Japan Society in Manhattan & the Isabella Stewart Gardner Museum.